aminrj/aminrj.github.io/_posts/2026-03-12-rag-document-poisoning.md

 ---

-## What Makes This Dangerous in Production
+## What makes this dangerous in production

 Knowledge base poisoning has three properties that make it operationally more dangerous than direct prompt injection: